WebP Bulk Compressor

 When to Use WebP

-- ✓Blog post images and featured graphics
+- ✓Blog and landing-page graphics

 When to Consider Alternatives